Round Lake Beach, Illinois

 Round Lake Beach is a northern suburb of Chicago in Lake County, Illinois, United States.
 Per the 2020 census, the population was 27,252.

 The United States Census Bureau defines an urban area of northwest Chicago-area suburbs that are separated from Chicago's urban area, with Round Lake Beach as the principal city: the Round Lake Beach–McHenry–Grayslake, IL–WI urban area had a population of 261,835 as of the 2020 census, making it the 155th largest in the United States.
 The village, along with the rest of the Round Lake area, has a significant Mexican population with many Latino businesses, restaurants, and shops throughout the town.
-There’s also a population of Central Americans and Puerto Ricans.
 Round Lake Beach has the second highest Latino population in Lake County, after nearby Waukegan.